CHIRAG28S/AICodeReviewer/README.md

-# 🤖AI Code Reviewer
+# 🤖Code Critic (AI-CodeReviewer)

 ## 💡Overview
-AI Code Reviewer is a web-based application that allows users to write or paste their code and receive AI-generated reviews and suggestions.
+Code Critic is a web-based application that allows users to write or paste their code and receive AI-generated reviews and suggestions.
 The application utilizes Google's Gemini API for AI-powered code analysis.
 The frontend is built with React and Tailwind CSS, while the backend is powered by Node.js and Express.

 ## 🚀Features
 - **Code Editor**: Users can write or paste code in a syntax-highlighted editor.